 The legal system can be confusing for car accident victims.
 Some may be hesitant to take legal action because they're nervous about going to court and participating in an intimidating and unfamiliar process.
 The truth is that, while the vast majority of personal injury auto accident cases are settled without ever reaching a courtroom, there are certain instances where taking a case all the way to trial is the right thing to do for the client.
 That's why it's important for victims to find an attorney who's just as adept in the courtroom as they are at negotiating settlements.

 Not everyone who was involved in an auto accident needs an attorney.
-However, if you're unsure of your rights, or if your injuries were serious, kept you out of work for an extended period, or left you permanently disabled, you can benefit from a free initial consultation with one of the knowledgeable auto accident attorneys with the Law Offices of Shane Smith.
+However, if you're unsure of your rights, or if your injuries were serious, kept you out of work for an extended period, or left you permanently disabled, you can benefit from a free initial consultation with one of the knowledgeable auto accident attorneys with Shane Smith Law.
 Contact us today, and we'll be in touch within 24 hours to schedule your consultation appointment.